Test of lepton flavour universality with $B^0\to K^{*0}\ell^+\ell^-$ decays at large dilepton invariant mass

 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

-Lepton flavor universality (LFU) is a key aspect of the Standard Model (SM), whereby the electroweak gauge interactions couple identically to the three charged lepton flavors, up to effects proportional to their masses.
-The flavor-changing neutral-current (FCNC) quark transition \bsll, where $\ell$ represents an electron, muon or tau lepton, can be used to precisely test LFU by comparing the rates for different lepton flavors.
+Lepton flavor universality (LFU) is a key aspect of the standard model (SM), whereby the electroweak gauge interactions couple identically to the three charged lepton flavors, up to effects that depend on the lepton masses.
+The flavor-changing neutral-current (FCNC) quark transition \bsll, where $\ell$ represents an electron, muon or tau lepton, could be used to precisely test LFU by comparing the rates for different lepton flavors.
 It occurs only through loop diagrams in the SM, leading to typical branching fractions of $\mathcal{O}(10^{-7})$.
 This suppression makes these decays sensitive probes of new physics (NP), whose contributions to the decay amplitudes can be comparable to those of the SM.
 Measurements of \bsll processes are sensitive to NP particles with masses up to $\mathcal{O}(50\tevcc)$, depending on the model and the nature of the couplings to SM particles, well beyond the direct reach of current colliders~\cite{LHCb-PII-Physics}.